At senior levels, unclear authority is a liability.

 Executive Mandate Assessment

-The assessment produces three artifacts.
+The assessment is organized in three phases:

 Installed Position